 The majority of shelter dogs are surrendered during their adolescent period, likely because pet parents are unaware that the sudden “devil dog” behavior is part of a developmental period that many dogs go through as they mature.
 But with the right socialization, training and mental stimulation, your pooch’s new found energy can be channeled in the right direction to soothe household tension and increase your bond with your pet.

 Depending on breed, the first year of a dog’s life is roughly equivalent to 18 human years, so your dog goes through the terrible twos, the tweens and the teen years in a very short period.
 The issues you're describing here happen during the dog’s adolescent period.
 Adolescence hits at different times depending on the dog, but as a general rule, larger breeds usually mature more slowly and will go through adolescence later than smaller dogs.

 The changes in personality that accompany this stage can take place seemingly overnight.
 Suddenly your puppy — who stuck by your side like he was glued to you — will take more of an interest in the outside world.
 When you call him, he may barely take time to glance back before continuing his search for squirrels.

 dog may also have more rifts with other dogs in this phase and may become more selective in his playmates.
 Adolescent pups show increased gender-based behavior, such as leg lifting and roaming.
 If your dog has shown some warning signs of possible behavior problems during puppyhood, those problems can become even more pronounced during adolescence.

 Like this article?
 Have a point of view to share?
 Let us know!

-Get the latest pet news, tips, tricks, and expert advice sent right to your inbox!
+Get all the best pet news and information sent right to your inbox!

 If the video doesn't start playing momentarily,